maziyar-gerami/articles/README.md

 ## Introduction

-The "Articles" repository is a curated collection of articles and a summary of a video that discuss various aspects of software development, software architecture, coding practices, and related topics.
+The "Articles" repository is a curated collection of articles and a video summary that discusses various aspects of software development, software architecture, coding practices, and related topics.

 ## Contents